Vintaragroup/bail-bonds-UI-app/docs/deployment-containerization.md

 _Last updated: 2025-09-28_

+See also: the “2025-09-28 Integration Fix Log — Firebase + Mongo data visible in Frontend” section in `authentication-integration.md` for the finalized runtime env.js loader, API base resolution, cookie posture, and verification steps.

 ## 1. Objectives
 - Provide a repeatable way to run the full stack (Node API, React front-end, supporting services) in development, staging, and production.
 - Support rapid iteration in a dev sandbox without risking production stability.